bautes1/jortiz_test/README.md

 Holds common components that will be reused and could be candidates for being moved to a library

 ### models
-Holds the serices response interfaces and the models to be used across the site.
+Holds the services response interfaces and the models to be used across the site.

 ### services
-Holds the AJAX request/response and instantiate a model
+Holds the AJAX request/response and returns an instantiated model

+### hooks